Who is a Marijuana Addict

 - Making threats, especially if you aren’t prepared to carry them out.

 Avoid False Expectations and Seek Understanding

 Once the addict stops using and begins the recovery process, don’t expect that their faults and all the troubles of your shared lives will disappear.
 You might find, initially, exactly the opposite.
-Drug use was a coping mechanism for the addict.
+Drug use is a coping mechanism for the addict.
 That coping mechanism will be “raw” for a while, especially while detoxing.
 Don’t expect that a dramatic positive personality change will immediately take place.